jonhjelm/docs-and-training/README.md

 * [Converting from GSS URIs to file paths and back](workflow_creation/HPC_gss_conversion.md):
-  Files and folders are handled using GSS URIs within the CloudFlow infrastructure, but on an HPC cluster, absolute paths are required.
+  Files and folders are handled using GSS URIs within the CloudFlow platform, but on an HPC cluster, absolute paths are required.
 Learn how to convert between the two here.

 * [Pre- and post-processor services](workflow_creation/HPC_prepost.md):